Gobot1234/steam.py/docs/faq.rst

 - You need to first get the inventories of the User's involved.
 - Then you need to find the items to trade for.
 - Construct the TradeOffer from its items.
-- Finally use the :ref:`send <steam.User.send>` method on the User that you want to send the offer to.
+- Finally use the :meth:`~steam.User.send` method on the User that you want to send the offer to.

 .. code-block:: python3